 Ingredients for the best fried rice

-The very best fried rice, the kind that tastes like takeout, has very specific ingredients to get that signature flavor.
+The very best fried rice, the kind that impossible to resist another bite, has specific ingredients to get that signature flavor.
 Here are the ingredients for fried rice:

 - Rice: Medium or long grain rice is best, because short grain rice can become clumpy.
 Basmati rice is a nice option.
 You can use either white rice or brown rice.